 Writing code in black and white inside your terminal is not fun.
 Let’s add a plugin to install a color theme.

-file add the following block of code:
+In your .vimrc file add the following block of code:

 call plug#begin('~/.vim/plugged')